valinsogna/AutoMLP-GA/README.md

 ```
 ## Composition

-# Network and Optimizer Class Interaction

 The `Network` class in `network.py` is designed to define and handle a neural network based on the parameters provided (like the number of neurons, number of layers, activation function, etc.).
 The `Optimizer` class in `optimizer.py` manages the evolutionary process, creating a population of these networks, breeding them, mutating them, and selecting the fittest networks over generations.

-## To ensure full compatibility, here's a quick recap of how they work together:
+### To ensure full compatibility, here's a quick recap of how they work together:

 ### Network Initialization and Random Creation:
 - In `network.py`, the `Network` class can create a random network configuration using `create_random`.